Crisonix13/Alejaga/README.md

 # Computer Aided Learning

-Project description : integrative technology, which describes an educational environment where a computer program is used to assist the user in learning a particular subject
+integrative technology, which describes an educational environment where a computer program is used to assist the user in learning a particular subject

 team members: